-If that pithy explanation has you scratching your head, you're not alone.
+If that pithy explanation has you scratching your head, let's dive into some of the details.

-Up until the late 1970s, nearly all roller coasters were fairly standard.
-Whether the tracks were made of wood or steel, a poky lift chain, powered by a motor, click-clack-clicked coaster trains slowly up a lift hill.
+Up until the late 1970s, nearly all modern roller coasters were fairly standard.
+Whether the tracks were made of wood or steel, a poky lift chain powered by a motor click-clack-clicked a coaster train slowly up a lift hill.
 At the top of the hill, the chain disengaged and gravity took over.

-Most coasters built from the late 1970s on still use the tried-and-true approach, but attraction designers have been experimenting with a number of launch systems to ratchet up the acceleration, speeds, heights, and (of course) the thrills, as well as create different kinds of ride experiences.
-Screaming out of the loading station, Kingda Ka and the new breed of coasters eliminate the anticipation of the lift hill and deliver non-stop action from beginning to end.
+Most coasters built from the late 1970s on still use the tried-and-true approach, but some ride designers have been replacing conventional lift hills with a number of launch systems.
+They can ratchet up the acceleration, speeds, heights, and (of course) the thrills, as well as create different kinds of ride experiences.
+Screaming out of the loading station, launched coasters like Kingda Ka eliminate the anticipation of the lift hill and deliver non-stop action from beginning to end.